 The Doctor of Physical Therapy Program places great emphasis on critical thinking and active problem solving in clinical practice.
-A thorough understanding of (and the ability to apply) clinical research literature is tremendously important to this process.
+A thorough understanding of - (and the ability to apply) clinical research literature is tremendously important to this process.
 The more students are exposed to research, the greater their understanding will be when they become a practicing clinician.
-2 credits.
+2 sem. hrs., 2 crs.